huygnguyen04/huygnguyen04/README.md

 - In my 2nd and 3rd year, I have been involved in [GPU and Computer Architecture research](https://github.com/huygnguyen04/PyTorch-CUDA-ML-Performance) at the [Insight Computer Architecture Lab](https://insight-cal.github.io/)
 - I have previously work on [GPU-Accelerated Molecular Dynamics & NEP Modeling](https://pubs.aip.org/aip/jap/article/136/15/155109/3317315/Neuroevolution-machine-learning-potential-to-study) under [Prof. Keivan Esfarjani](https://engineering.virginia.edu/faculty/keivan-esfarjani).
 - I enjoy learning about GPU Programming and NVIDIA tools.
 - I love teaching and tutoring, especially being a TA for Computer Science and Applied Math courses at UVA.
-I am currently TA for CS 3130 - Computer Systems and Organization
+I am currently TA for CS 2130 and 3130 - Computer Systems and Organization I and II.
 -------

 ## 😮 About Me: